Alignment Report

 The Federal Standard

-On February 13, 2026, the U.S. Department of Labor published TEN 07-25, establishing the first federal AI literacy framework for the American workforce.
-It defines five foundational content areas and seven delivery principles.
+On February 13, 2026, the U.S. Department of Labor published TEN 07-25, the first federal AI literacy framework.
+Five content areas and seven delivery principles.
 Below: how the AI Agility Challenge maps to each one.

 5/5